2 Sophia University Junior College Division

 2-1-6 Sophia Community College : number of courses offered and student enrollment

-The Community College of Sophia University Junior College Division utilizes the University’s language education know-how to provide English and Spanish language courses, as well as courses related to children’s English education, which is one of the characteristics of the University, and a course dealing with cultural content such as multicultural coexistence for the local community.
-Since AY2021, owing to the COVID-19 pandemic, all courses have been offered online.
-When courses were only offered face-to-face, the participants were mainly from the City of Hadano and nearby areas, but online courses are attended by students from all over Japan and even overseas.
+The Community College of Sophia University Junior College Division utilizes the University’s language education know-how to provide English and Spanish language courses, as well as courses related to children’s English education, which is one of the characteristics of the University, and other courses.
+Since AY2021, owing to the COVID-19 pandemic, all courses have been offered online and the number of participants increased every year.
+When courses were only offered face-to-face, the participants were mainly residents of the City of Hadano and nearby areas, but online courses are attended by students from all over Japan and even overseas.

 2-2 Global Features